Diagnosing pneumonia in the field

 - Hypoxemia – low oxygen level

-Clinical studies of the Multimometer™ are underway in the Democratic Republic of the Congo.
+Clinical studies of the Multimometer™ have been performed in the Democratic Republic of the Congo.

 RespiDx’s activities in diagnosing pneumonia in under-developed countries are supported by Grand Challenges Israel, USAid and Grand Challenges Canada.

 In 2019, RespiDx Ltd. founded a spin-off, OmnySense Ltd., to commercialize technology developed by some of its founders, as a mass-market product for developed markets.